 By Ruby Matley

-So you’ve decided it’s time to try for a baby… here’s how to prepare for pregnancy
+“You’ve decided it’s time to try for a baby… here’s what you need to know about preparing for pregnancy”

-1 // Start taking folic acid and iodine or a pregnancy supplement that contains a range of key vitamins and minerals.
+First things, first.
+Start by taking folic acid and iodine or a pregnancy supplement that contains a range of key vitamins and minerals.

 9 Months by Dr David Addenbrooke and Ruby Matley, RRP $34.99, published by Pan Macmillan.